mathebuddy/mathebuddy/README.md

 We use [VSCode](https://code.visualstudio.com) for editing source code.
 Make sure you install ALL recommended extensions: Open the `mathebuddy` repository in VSCode, then click on `Extensions` on the left symbol div.
 Type `@recommended` in the search field.
 Then click on `Install` on each extension that is not yet installed.

-(TODO: this section will be added soon...)
+(TODO: this section will be extended soon...)

 ## Repository List